 - How are they screening for symptoms?
 What is the policy on staff or students staying home if they have any symptoms?
 What is the school’s approach for students or staff who test positive for COVID-19?

 - How are they handling communications with families?
-How will the school inform parents and staff if someone tests positive for COVID-19?

 - How are they managing food safety and meal distribution?